Survey on 3D face reconstruction from uncalibrated images: Other Machine Learning Methods

-A similar idea was followed by \citet{DouBMVC2014}.
-They built two statistical models; one that encoded the variation of the position of the 2D landmarks in a face, and another one that encoded the variation of the 3D landmarks.
-Thus, given coefficients of the 2D-landmarks-model, their proposed partial least squares regressor estimated coefficients of the 3D-land\-marks-model, which were mapped back to landmarks in $\mathbb{R}^3$.
-The 3D landmarks were used to reconstruct the 3D facial shape by recovering the coefficients of a coupled dictionary model.
-Such model was built from corresponding pairs of sparse 3D landmarks and dense point sets.
+Differently from \citep{SanchezCVIM2016,RaraICIP2010}, \citet{RaraIJCB2011} built two statistical models; one that encoded the variation of the position of the 2D landmarks in a face, and another one that encoded the variation of the 3D landmarks.
+Thus, given the coefficients of the 2D-landmarks-model, their proposed regressor estimated coefficients of the 3D-land\-marks-model, which were mapped back to $\mathbb{R}^3$.
+To obtain dense 3D shapes, they replaced the sparse 3D-landmarks-model with a model built from dense 3D shapes. \citet{DouBMVC2014} extended this work \citep{RaraIJCB2011} by recovering the dense 3D face from the landmarks with an additional coupled dictionary model built from corresponding pairs of sparse 3D landmarks and dense point sets.
+This additional step allowed \citet{DouBMVC2014} to obtain more accurate reconstructions than \citep{RaraIJCB2011}.

-Different from the previous works, \citet{RaraIJCB2011} used a principal component regression model.
-Their proposed approach resembles that of \citep{DouBMVC2014} in the sense that their regressor also estimates coefficients on a 3D shape model from coefficients on a 2D shape model.
-The main difference is that \citet{RaraIJCB2011} estimated directly parameters on a statistical model built from dense 3D shapes, instead of a model built from sparse sets of 3D landmarks.